 If the pollen is of the wrong type, the pistil rejects the pollen by preventing pollen germination on the stigma or the pollen tube growth in the style.
 The ability of the pistil to recognise the pollen followed by its acceptance or rejection is the result of a continuous dialogue between pollen grain and the pistil.
 This dialogue is mediated by chemical components of the pollen interacting with those of the pistil.
 It is only in recent years that botanists have been able to identify some of the pollen and pistil components and the interactions leading to the recognition, followed by acceptance or rejection.

-A bilobed, dithecous anther with viable pollen fails to fertilise because stigma recognition rejects the pollen.
-Which level is affected?
+A bilobed, dithecous anther with viable pollen fails to fertilise an ovule because the stigma recognises and rejects the pollen.
+At which biological level is the failure determined?

 MedicNEET's Biology question bank is built from the same NCERT lines NTA picks repeatedly.
 Not random MCQs — questions crafted exactly like NTA crafts them.